joelparkerhenderson/system-quality-attributes/doc/scalability/page.md

 * Geographic scalability: The ability to maintain effectiveness during expansion from a local area to a larger region.

-* Load scalability: The ability for a distributed system to expand and contract to accommodate heavier or lighter loads, including, the ease with which a system or component can be modified, added, or removed, to accommodate changing loads.
+* Elastic load scalability: The ability for a distributed system to expand and contract to accommodate heavier or lighter loads, including, the ease with which a system or component can be modified, added, or removed, to accommodate changing loads.

 * Generation scalability: The ability of a system to scale by adopting new generations of components.